nebari-dev/nebari-slurm/docs/installation.md

 This however is difficult to correctly set see the section "Configuring and adding node information" in [slurm.md](./slurm.md).
-A hosts file should be created for each node in the `hpc-worker` group.
+A hosts file should be created for each node in the `hpc_worker` group.
 In the inventory example above the following files would exist:

  - `host_vars/hpc02-test.md`